DIY-Recording-Equipment/diyre-pico-manuals/content/colourupter.md

 <h2>Calibration</h2>

-<p>No two vactrols is exactly alike.
+<p>No two vactrols are exactly alike.
 So to ensure predictable behavior and acceptable stereo matching, we need to calibrate the Colourupter.
 If you are using the Colourupter in a 500-series rack, the following steps will be easier with an extender like the <a href="https://www.diyrecordingequipment.com/products/500ext-500-series-extender-kit">500EXT</a>.</p>

 <div class="manual-step">
     <div class="step-image">